InfoTortuga: The Complete Guide to Turtle Care

 European pond turtle

-hieroglyphic turtle
+hieroglyphic tortoise

 red-bellied turtle